Which Investment Brokerage in Singapore is Best? Here’s How to Decide

 1. Investment brokerage commission fees

-Investment brokerage firms charge a commission fee for every transaction on the stock market.
+Most investment brokerage firms charge a commission fee for every transaction on the stock market.
 When you buy shares, you get charged.
 When you sell shares, you also get charged.
+Some brokers may offer free commissions for a set amount of trades or a specific period, but eventually, they will start charging you, as this is how they make money.

 There are two parts to the commission: The fee itself (a percentage of your transaction) and the minimum fee (a dollar amount).
 Here’s an example:

-• The brokerage charges 0.1% commission, with a minimum fee of $10
+• The brokerage charges a 0.1% commission, with a minimum fee of S$10

-• If/when you sell your shares, you pay another $10
+• If/when you sell your shares, you pay another S$10

-If you’re the kind of investor to just park a big lump sum for decades, commission fees won’t make much of a difference to you.
+If you’re the kind of investor who parks a big lump sum for decades, commission fees won’t make much of a difference.
 But if you invest frequently, expect to be charged commission fees multiple times.
-So it’s important to pick a brokerage that charges affordable rates.
+So, it’s important to pick a brokerage with affordable rates.

 You can compare online investment brokerages on our brokerage comparison page.